North Coast 500.

 The route demands 100% concentration.
 This road has humbled many egos.
-It’s not for the sissies and shouldn’t be attempted by novice drivers.
+It’s not for the unaccomplished and shouldn’t be attempted by novice riders.
 It's similar to the great mountain passes in the Alps, with very tight hairpin bends which switch back and forth up the hillside, with gradients approaching 20%.

 It is recommended that beginner riders and those who don't know how to reverse avoid this road.
 The road is so narrow that there are several ‘passing places’.
 It means they are places when to stop when a vehicle comes from the opposite direction.
 The road is dangerous because: very narrow, sharp bends, steep gradients and lacks places to pass.
 The ‘UK’s toughest climb’ goes against the grain of many of the other British climbs, in that it is fearsome both in length and gradient.

 Between the mainland mountain masses and the Island of Skye lies the Applecross Peninsula